Rakeshkumar-7/image-enhancement-deep-learning/README.md

 # Low Light Image Enhancement using Deep Learning
-A deep learning model inspired by <a href="https://ieeexplore.ieee.org/document/8305143">LLCNN</a> proposed by Li Tao, Chuang Zhu, Guoqing Xiang, Yuan Li et. al
+A deep learning model inspired by <a href="https://ieeexplore.ieee.org/document/8305143">LLCNN</a> proposed by Li Tao, Chuang Zhu, Guoqing Xiang, Yuan Li et. al. The model is pretty much the same as the one LLCNN authors proposed but I added attention mechanism using Squeeze-and-Excitation blocks.
+No noticable improvements were found.

-### Tech stack:
+### Tech stack and frameworks/modules used:
 - Python for scripting
 - PyTorch for creating, training, testing of the Deep Learning model
 - Numpy, CV2, PIL for data pre-processing